NaixGames/NaixGames.Github.io/_tutorials/009Tutorial.md

 ![ArchipelagoDiagram](/tutorials/images/009ArchipelagoDiagram.png)

+<em>Diagram of the different programs of the Archipelago.
+Arrows represent where information is sent. </em>

 I hope this explains a bit about how multi-world randomizers work.
 Now; interested in bringing your favourite game into Archipelago?
 Then check the next entry in which I detail how I did this for Hades.
 Hopefully you will learn a thing or two.